Sea Limited [SE] stock Resumed by DZ Bank analyst, price target now $75

 Operating Margin for any stock indicates how profitable investing would be, and Sea Limited [SE] shares currently have an operating margin of -11.34 and a Gross Margin at +40.50.
 Sea Limited’s Net Margin is presently recorded at -13.26.

-Receivables Turnover for the company is 5.03 with a Total Asset Turnover recorded at a value of 0.70.Sea Limited’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.90 and a Current Ratio set at 1.90.
+Reflecting on the efficiency of the workforce at the company, Sea Limited [SE] managed to generate an average of -$25,897 per employee.
+Receivables Turnover for the company is 4.22 with a Total Asset Turnover recorded at a value of 0.70.Sea Limited’s liquidity data is similarly interesting compelling, with a Quick Ratio of 1.90 and a Current Ratio set at 1.90.

 The top three institutional holders of SE stocks are: VANGUARD GROUP INC with ownership of 1.31 billion shares, which is approximately 8.2089%.
 BLACKROCK INC., holding 1.04 billion shares of the stock with an approximate value of $170.67 trillion in SE stocks shares; and BERKSHIRE HATHAWAY INC, currently with $150.98 trillion in SE stock with ownership which is approximately 5.7381%.